lindaprotocol/documentation-en/docs/mechanism-algorithm/shielded-TRC20-contract.md

-# Shielded TRC-20 Contract
+# Shielded LRC-20 Contract

 ## Introduction

-TRC-20 token contract allows users to issue and transfer tokens, but it can not guarantee the privacy since it leaks the token ownership.
+LRC-20 token contract allows users to issue and transfer tokens, but it can not guarantee the privacy since it leaks the token ownership.
 When transferring the token, the source address, destination address, and the token amount are  public.
-The shielded TRC-20 contract ([TIP-135](https://github.com/tronprotocol/tips/blob/master/tip-135.md)) aims to solve this problem and provides users better privacy of token ownership and transactions.
+The shielded LRC-20 contract ([LIP-135](https://github.com/lindaprotocol/tips/blob/master/tip-135.md)) aims to solve this problem and provides users better privacy of token ownership and transactions.

-The shielded TRC-20 contract has three core functions: `mint`, `transfer` and `burn`.
+The shielded LRC-20 contract has three core functions: `mint`, `transfer` and `burn`.

--  `mint` is used to transform the public TRC-20 token to shielded token, which makes token ownership invisible. `mint` has only one transparent input and one shielded output.
+-  `mint` is used to transform the public LRC-20 token to shielded token, which makes token ownership invisible. `mint` has only one transparent input and one shielded output.
 -  `transfer` is used for shielded token transactions, which can hide the source address, the destination address, and the transaction amount. `transfer` has at most two shielded input and two shielded output.
-- `burn` is used to transform the shielded token to the public TRC-20 token. `burn` has only one shielded input, one transparent output and zero or one shielded output.
+- `burn` is used to transform the shielded token to the public LRC-20 token. `burn` has only one shielded input, one transparent output and zero or one shielded output.

 The technical implementation is based on zk-SNARK(Zero-Knowledge Succinct Non-Interactive Argument of Knowledge) proof system, which is secure and efficient.

 ### Contract Deployment

-1. Use `deployContract` method in the wallet-cli to deploy the TRC-20 contract.
+1. Use `deployContract` method in the wallet-cli to deploy the LRC-20 contract.

-   Note: the deployed TRC-20 contract address of `TokenTRC20` on Nile Testnet is:  [TFUD8x3iAZ9dF7NDCGBtSjznemEomE5rP9](https://nile.tronscan.org/#/contract/TFUD8x3iAZ9dF7NDCGBtSjznemEomE5rP9/code).
+   Note: the deployed LRC-20 contract address of `TokenLRC20` on Nile Testnet is:  [TFUD8x3iAZ9dF7NDCGBtSjznemEomE5rP9](https://nile.lindascan.org/#/contract/TFUD8x3iAZ9dF7NDCGBtSjznemEomE5rP9/code).

-2. Use the `deployContract` method to deploy the shielded TRC-20 contract.
-The shielded TRC-20 contract will bind the TRC-20 contract.
-The `scalingFactor` is also specified when deploying the shielded TRC-20 contract.
-For more details about `scalingFactor`, please refer [TIP-135](https://github.com/tronprotocol/tips/blob/master/tip-135.md).
+2. Use the `deployContract` method to deploy the shielded LRC-20 contract.
+The shielded LRC-20 contract will bind the LRC-20 contract.
+The `scalingFactor` is also specified when deploying the shielded LRC-20 contract.
+For more details about `scalingFactor`, please refer [LIP-135](https://github.com/lindaprotocol/tips/blob/master/tip-135.md).

-   Note: the deployed shielded TRC-20 contract address of `ShieldedTRC20` on Nile Testnet is:  [TPcKtz5TRfP4xUZSos81RmXB9K2DBqj2iu](https://nile.tronscan.org/#/contract/TPcKtz5TRfP4xUZSos81RmXB9K2DBqj2iu/code) and the corresponding `scalingFactor` is set 10.
+   Note: the deployed shielded LRC-20 contract address of `ShieldedLRC20` on Nile Testnet is:  [TPcKtz5TRfP4xUZSos81RmXB9K2DBqj2iu](https://nile.lindascan.org/#/contract/TPcKtz5TRfP4xUZSos81RmXB9K2DBqj2iu/code) and the corresponding `scalingFactor` is set 10.

 ### Usage Guide

 1.&nbsp;The sender needs to create an ordianry account by api.
-The account is used to trigger the shielded TRC-20 contract, so it should has some trx to pay the transaction fee.
+The account is used to trigger the shielded LRC-20 contract, so it should has some lind to pay the transaction fee.

-2.&nbsp;The sender should create the shielded address, which is used to send and receive the shielded TRC-20 notes.
+2.&nbsp;The sender should create the shielded address, which is used to send and receive the shielded LRC-20 notes.

-3.&nbsp;The sender calls the api to create shielded TRC-20 contract parameters for `mint`, `transfer` and `burn`.
+3.&nbsp;The sender calls the api to create shielded LRC-20 contract parameters for `mint`, `transfer` and `burn`.

-4.&nbsp;The sender triggers the shielded TRC-20 contract by using the generated parameters and generates the shielded TRC-20 transaction.
+4.&nbsp;The sender triggers the shielded LRC-20 contract by using the generated parameters and generates the shielded LRC-20 transaction.

-5.&nbsp;The sender broadcasts the shielded TRC-20 transaction.
+5.&nbsp;The sender broadcasts the shielded LRC-20 transaction.

 6.&nbsp;The receiver scans to get the received shielded notes.

-The document below describes how to use TRON Shielded TRC-20 contract with http api.
+The document below describes how to use LINDA Shielded LRC-20 contract with http api.

 ### Create the account